anishmss/bioinfo_intro_dlsu/chapters/basic_mol_bio/basic_molecular_bio.md

 However, it is known that RNA likes to fold onto itself by pairing between bases, to form structures that are necessary for its function.
 For example, {numref}`tRNA_2D_3D` right shows the structure that a transfer-RNA might take up for it to be able to carry out its function.
 The so-called **secondary structure** ({numref}`tRNA_2D_3D` left) describes bases-pair interactions, and can be represented, e.g. by a 0-1 triangular matrix.
-The problem of estimating a secondary structure given a RNA string is a hot research topic.
+The problem of estimating a secondary structure given a RNA string is an active research topic.

 We could go even further and represent the tertiary structure describing the position of each atom in the polymer ({numref}`tRNA_2D_3D` right), but we won't venture into this aspect of structural biology in this course.